 Not Christian Rock: Nobody would ever accuse Franz Ferdinand of being a Christian band, but given "Auf Achse", "The Fallen", and a few other songs, it's pretty obvious that if nothing else, Alex's year of Theology at the University of Glasgow gave him a firm grip on Christian imagery (and a distinct vision of Christ, to boot).

 Oop North: Other than Paul (who is Glasgow born and raised), the whole band originally hails from here.
 Alex spent his first eight years in Tyne and Wear,note Partially in the small city of Washington.
 As in George; it's where the first POTUS' ancestors came from.
 So Alex can claim to be "from Washington" and not be lying.
-Nick was born in Blackpool (and then grew up in Germany), and Bob is from West Yorkshire (Bradford to be precise).
+Nick was born in Blackpool (and then grew up in Germany), and Bob is from Bradford in West Yorkshire.

 Recycled Lyrics: Taken to its logical extreme; "No You Girls" and "Katherine Kiss Me" are the same song, on the same album, with a different melody.
-In fact, the demo version of "No You Girls" is named "Catherine Kiss me", as seen in Alex's Soundcloud.
+This is driven home on Alex's Soundcloud, where the demo version of "No You Girls" is named "Catherine Kiss me".

 Retraux: The band loves all kinds of tasteful blast-from-the-past fashions, to say nothing of all the vintage equipment they use.